|

 the cash.
 The sale looked good in the income statement, but not so good in

+his cash flow.
 The Key is to Manage

-He learned a very important lesson about
+Accounts Receivable Closely He learned a very important lesson about

+selling to commercial accounts.
 He learned that selling something and

 collecting the money are two different things.
 He created new standards

 for how these sales would be handled in the future.
+Each invoice for a commercial sale would have a

+specific due date on it.
 He began talking to his commercial customers about

 his terms very early in the selling process.
 Having this worked into the